 Please note though, prequalification does not mean you are approved for a loan.
 It only helps you gather an estimate for the amount you can borrow.
 For instance, a real estate agent may ask for your pre-qualification letter from a lender to find homes that fit your budget.
 Once you’ve found the home you want, you can get your things in order to mortgage the property.

-Documents Required for a 1099 Mortgage
+Documents Required for an Independent Contractor Mortgage

 As can be expected, the purchase of a home has important legal procedures that need to be completed before you can become the rightful owner of the property.
 These procedures require specific documents.
 Your situation will determine the exact procedures you need to follow to mortgage your property and the documents you’ll need to go with it.